 If you think spam and phishing emails are the only way cybercriminals attempt to steal your money or identity, think again.

-According to Financial Fraud Action UK (FFA), there has been a sharp rise in the number of fake text messages sent to bank customers on their mobile phones in an attempt to defraud them.
+According to Financial Fraud Action UK (FFA), in the last few years there has been a sharp rise in the number of fake text messages sent to bank customers on their mobile phones in an attempt to defraud them.

 How do text scams work?

 The text scam works like this.
-Victims get a 'text alert' claiming to be from their bank alerting them to suspicious activity on their account.
-The text advises them to verify their bank account details by visiting a website or calling a number.
+Victims get a text claiming to be from their bank, alerting them to suspicious activity on their account.
+The text advises them to verify their bank account details by clicking a link to a website or calling a number.